 Why study French and Politics at Queen Mary?

-French is taught in one of the leading language departments in the UK.
-Queen Mary was ranked in the top ten in the UK for Russian and Iberian Languages in the most recent Research Assessment Exercise (RAE 2008).
-This means that you will learn from people who are at the forefront of their field.
+French is taught in one of the leading language departments in the UK, this means that you will learn from people who are at the forefront of their field.

 You will also spend a year abroad in the third year of your degree.
 This gives you an exceptional opportunity to develop your language skills among native speakers.
 If you are studying two languages you can divide your time between two countries, or spend a full nine months in one country, and three months over the summer vacation in the other.
 You have three main options for how to spend the year abroad: teaching English as a foreign language assistant; attending university abroad on an Erasmus exchange; or in the professional world, either on a work placement, with the School’s support, or independently, with the School’s approval.